 Floating construction is where there is thermal insulation or acoustic insulation.

 - Floating liquid screed thickness minimum would be 35mm domestic & 40mm commercial for both versions of the screed.

-- Floating liquid screed thickness minimum with underfloor heating pipes would be 20mm for the specialist version, and 30mm for the standard coverage above the pipes.
+- Minimum with underfloor heating pipes would be 20mm for the specialist version, and 30mm for the standard coverage above the pipes.

 I hope that helps with liquid screed thickness.
-If you need any further information, we would be happy to answer any questions you may have.
+If you need any further information, contact us.
+We love to help.